gboehl/econsieve/README.rst

 Citation
 --------

 **pydsge** is developed by Gregor Boehl to simulate, filter, and estimate DSGE models with the zero lower bound on nominal interest rates in various applications (see [here](https://gregorboehl.com) for research papers using the package).
-Please cite it with
+Please cite it with:

 .. code-block::